Public Boards, Committees, & Commissions Index

 The Coalition for Action on Remediation of Dioxane (CARD) is a partnership of local governments and citizens that look at strategies to address the groundwater contamination from the industrial solvent 1,4-dioxane, released by Gelman Sciences, Inc.

 The Washtenaw County Commission on Aging advises the Board of Commissioners on the needs of older Washtenaw County residents and needed actions and strategies to support their quality of life.
-The Commission on Aging consists of 11 members comprised of one representative from each BOC district, one at-large representative, and one BOC member.
+The Commission on Aging consists of 13 members comprised of one representative from each BOC district, three at-large representatives, and one BOC member.

 The Community Action Board serves in an advisory capacity to the Board of Commissioners and the Office of Community and Economic Development (OCED), which is the Community Action Agency for Washtenaw County, on matters pertaining to the causes and consequences of poverty.
 In addition, CAB acts as an advocate for low-income citizens in prompting institutional and community changes which remove barriers to self-sufficiency.
 Membership consists of 6 members representing the consumer (low-income) sector, 5 members from the private sector, and 5 members from the public sector.